 Write on Lined Paper or Use a Template

 Writing nice, even words are a big shortcut to neat handwriting!
 If you want to write a letter to someone, you can put a piece of notebook paper under printer paper.
 More than likely, you’ll be able to see the notebook paper lines through the printer paper, and you can use those lines as guidelines for even writing.
 Or, if you don’t mind the lines, you can write someone a letter directly on notebook paper.

 Using the right pen is actually the MAIN tips of all – you may have the right penmanship skill but if you don’t have the right pen, forget of seeing your writing coming down with the right style & class.
 Personally I prefer any pen that is fine and smooth flowing.
-It does not have to be expensive pen – in fact I am using a cheap ballpoint Stabilo Liner 808 F pen to do my writings.
+It does not have to be an expensive pen – in fact, I am using a cheap ballpoint Stabilo Liner 808 F pen to do my writings.

-Different people have different style – some do well with relaxed grip but I rather hold it firm but it has to be in one continuous stroke.
+Different people have a different style – some do well with relaxed grip but I rather hold it firm but it has to be in one continuous stroke.
 This is why having the right pen is very important.
 Paper rotation is true as well especially when it comes to writing cursive.
-I opt for a 45 degree rotation – that makes my cursive writing to be more lined instead of going north or south.
+I opt for a 45-degree rotation – that makes my cursive writing to be more lined instead of going north or south.

 Keep writing and improve your penmanship skills!!

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?